AlexanderIbrahim1/nn_fourbody_potential/README.md

 The code for training the neural network is located in `app/training`.

 The training is done through the `train_fourbody_model()` function in `app/training/training.py`.
 The other modules in the `app/training` contain functions and types that assist with the training process.
 The code is currently set for training the `64-128-128-64` model.

+## Two-Body and Three-Body Potentials
+The journal publication that accompanies this repository also discusses using this repository alongside a two-body and three-body PESs for parahydrogen.

+### Two-Body Potential
+The two-body potential is described in the paper **M. Schmidt *et al.* (2015).
+Raman vibrational shifts of small clusters of hydrogen isotopologues. *J. Phys.
+Chem.
+A* vol. 199, p.
+12551-12561.**

+The function used to construct it is given by equations (15) through (21), using the fit parameters in table (6) that correspond to parahydrogen.

+### Three-Body Potential
+The three-body potential is described in the paper **A. Ibrahim and P.-N. Roy (2022).
+Three-body potential energy surface for para-hydrogen. *J. Chem.
+Phys.* vol. 156, p.
+044301.**

+The repository used to construct the three-body PES is found at [github.com/roygroup/threebodyparah2](https://github.com/roygroup/threebodyparah2).
+It contains detailed instructions on how to compile the PES and test it against certain cases.